Foreign Business License Thailand

-There are some exemptions which allow the foreigner to set up business in Thailand where majority of the owners are foreigners.
+There are some exemptions that allow the foreigner to set up business in Thailand where the majority of the owners are foreigners.
 The Thailand-United States Treaty of Amity is one of such exemption.
 Under this treaty, the majority of share and director have to be U.S. citizens to enjoy the exemption from FBL.

-Similar to the Thailand-United States Treaty of Amity, the Thailand Board of Investment (BOI) is another exemption which might allow foreigners to operate their businesses in Thailand by holding majority of share.
-Foreign investors may hold a majority or all shares in promoted project depending on the BOI consideration.
+Similar to the Thailand-United States Treaty of Amity, the Thailand Board of Investment (BOI) is another exemption which might allow foreigners to operate their businesses in Thailand by holding the majority of share.
+Foreign investors may hold a majority or all shares in a promoted project depending on the BOI consideration.
 Such BOI-promoted company will not be restricted under FBA.

 Application of Foreign Business License in Thailand

-Foreigners wishing to engage in businesses indicated in List 2 or List 3 of Foreign Business Act in Thailand need to obtain a "Foreign Business License" from the relevant authorities before starting their business operations.
+Foreigners wishing to engage in businesses indicated in List 2 or List 3 of the Foreign Business Act in Thailand need to obtain a "Foreign Business License" from the relevant authorities before starting their business operations.

-An application should be filed with the Commercial Registration Department, which will be reviewed by the Cabinet or Foreign Business Committee, as the case may be.
-Various criteria are used to consider the impact of the proposed business operation, such as the advantages and disadvantages to the nation's safety and security, economic and social development, size of enterprise, local employment, etc. Approval of business license application is more likely when the authorities view the business as providing significantly more benefits and protect and promote Thai interests.
+An application should be filed with the Business Department, which will be reviewed by the Cabinet or Foreign Business Committee, as the case may be.
+Various criteria are used to consider the impact of the proposed business operation, such as the advantages and disadvantages to the nation's safety and security, economic and social development, size of the enterprise, local employment, etc. Approval of business license application is more likely when the authorities view the business as providing significantly more benefits and protect and promote Thai interests.

 The application process can be at times very time consuming with unpredictable outcomes.
-The Foreign Business License application is a complicated long process; in general, most of foreign investors will rarely go through this process even if they had a serious chance to get it.
+The Foreign Business License application is a complicated long process; in general, most foreign investors will rarely go through this process even if they had a serious chance to get it.
 On the other hand, they will not hesitate to submit the BOI application even when there are only a few chances that it might be promoted.